 Norway’s Classic Coastal Voyages

-**Book by December 31 on a 12-day Classic Coastal Voyage in 2019 or 2020 and save up to 25% and receive a US$200 onboard credit per person.** The Classic round-trip Norwegian Coastal Voyage, labelled “The World’s Most Beautiful Voyage” by Lonely Planet, takes you from Bergen to Kirkenes and back in 12 days.
+**Book on select 2020 coastal Norway cruise by May 31 2020 and save up to 40% per person.
+Risk-free booking conditions apply.** The Classic round-trip Norwegian Coastal Voyage, labelled “The World’s Most Beautiful Voyage” by Lonely Planet, takes you from Bergen to Kirkenes and back in 12 days.
 Or, you can cruise one-way either northbound or southbound and fly the other direction.
 Shorter sailings or port to port trips can also be arranged and combined with airfare or self-drives.
 Any time of year, for any length of time, sailing along the Norwegian coast is a voyage like no other!

 - The drama of the scenery and the wildlife will stir the explorer in you